riceissa/issarice.com/wiki/software.md

   just show a spinning wheel without actually loading.
-  As for MuPDF, I like the simple aesthetic and speed, but I don't care for the rectangular selection (which can only copy to the primary selection and not the clipboard?) and wish there was a tabbed interface.
+  As for MuPDF, I like the simple aesthetic and speed, but I don't care for the rectangular selection (which can only copy to the primary selection and not the clipboard?) and wish there was a tabbed interface and a way to show partial pages when scrolling down.
 - Still looking for a good epub reader.
   I currently use FBReader but find the scrolling mechanism annoying.
 - `youtube-dl`